Rotamap's response to COVID-19

 - provided no-charge COVID-19 rotas

-we set up a new contract and reworked our implementation process to provide our services at no-charge to departments and clinical groups not already using CLWRota or Medirota.
-Since 19 March over 40 departments have taken up this offer, many of whom were able to start implementing within a few hours of contacting us.
+During the first wave of COVID in Spring 2020, we set up a new contract and reworked our implementation process to provide our services at no-charge to departments and clinical groups not already using CLWRota or Medirota.
+For the duration of this offer between 19 March and 31 May, over 40 new departments took up this offer, many of whom were able to start implementing within a few hours of contacting us.

 - adapted to a fully remote working arrangement